The Mighty B! season 1: Production

-Amy Poehler co-created the show and provides the voice of Bessie.
+Former SNL Cast member Amy Poehler co-created the show and provides the voice of Bessie.

 Conception

-Several years before The Mighty B! premiered, co-creator Amy Poehler and her friends at Nickelodeon talked about making a "female-driven" animated television series.
+Several years before The Mighty B! premiered, co-creator and former SNL cast member Amy Poehler and her friends at Nickelodeon talked about making a "female-driven" animated television series.
 Poehler stated; "where this girl is at that great age [...] where you're not boy-crazy and you're not mean to other girls".
 She found that enthusiasm "fascinating" and wanted to "bottle it and take it like a pill".
 Bessie is loosely based on a character Poehler had played during her time at improvisational comedy troupes Second City and Upright Citizens Brigade as well as girls she looked up to when she was younger.
 She described Bessie as a "feisty, plucky, bossy, Honey Bee scout".

 The Mighty B! was picked up for a pilot in early 2006 under the name of Super Scout.
 It was co-created by Poehler, Cynthia True and Erik Wiese.
 Brown Johnson, president of animation at Nickelodeon, was "absolutely thrilled to have a comedy team of the caliber of Amy, Erik and Cynthia create this iconic character for a new generation".

 Cast

-Former SNL Amy Poehler voices Bessie Higgenbottom, a 9¾ year old Honeybee scout.
+Former SNL cast member Amy Poehler voices Bessie Higgenbottom, a 9¾ year old Honeybee scout.
 Poehler describes her as "superoptimistic and a super spaz" and "a bit bossy, but with good intentions".
 She is based on a character Poehler had played during her time at improvisational comedy troupes Second City and Upright Citizens Brigade, but also girls Poehler looked up to when she was younger, which she called "the leaders".
 Poehler provides the voice of Bessie only, but for the episode "Boston Beean", she provided the voice of Sissy Sullivan, a foreign Honeybee scout from Boston whose voice sounded exactly like Bessie's.
 Dee Bradley Baker voices Happy, Bessie's dog which she found at the harbor in the first episode "So Happy Together".
 Andy Richter voices Ben Higgenbottom, Bessie's younger brother.
 Richter is also the voice of Mort on the Nick show The Penguins of Madagascar.
 Richter talked about The Mighty B!, quoting: "[...] another dream come true, to be able to do cartoon voices!
 And, also, to get to do cartoon voices for [Ben and Mort] two really funny, cool cartoons that my kids love and that I'm proud to have them love.
 It's pretty great."
 Dannah Feinglass voices Penny, Bessie's sidekick.
 Feinglass is also a writer for the show.
 Grey DeLisle voices Portia Gibbons, a Honeybee scout, Megan Cavanagh voices Hilary Higgenbottom, Bessie and Ben's single mother, Sarah Thyre voices Mary Frances Gibbons, Portia's mother, and Jessica DiCicco voices Gwen, Portia's friend.